LiamBindle/sequence/docs/api.md

 ## Using `cvm.State`

-The `cvm.State` is the object you use to interact with VirtualMachine.
+The `cvm.State` is the object you use to interact with the Collagen Virtual Machine (CVM).
 It's a simple object and it's functions are listed below

 ```python
 state: cvm.State